MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bidispl/nf-bidispl-ibidispl2-sendrecvxmlstring.md

 ## -description

-The <b>IBidiSpl2::SendRecvXMLString</b> method sends a bidirectional printer communication request and receives the response as Unicode strings formatted in accordance with the <a href="https://msdn.microsoft.com/b15b1aff-623e-4159-ab0f-ce386a1377eb">Bidirectional Communication Schemas</a>.
+The <b>SendRecvXMLString</b> method sends a bidirectional printer communication request and receives the response as Unicode strings formatted in accordance with the <a href="https://msdn.microsoft.com/b15b1aff-623e-4159-ab0f-ce386a1377eb">Bidirectional Communication Schemas</a>.

 ## -syntax

 ````
-HRESULT IBidiSpl2::SendRecvXMLString(
+HRESULT SendRecvXMLString(
   [in]  BSTR bstrRequest,
   [out] BSTR *pbstrResponse
 );